kocabiyik/optimizers-visualized/optimizers.md

 ### AdaGrad

 It is simple.
-We keep putting on the breaks on the descending hills, and we don't put too much on the plateaus.
+We keep putting on the breaks on the descending hills, and we don't put too many on the plateaus.

 Technically speaking:

-- Small decrease in the learning rate when the partial derivative is small.
+- A small decrease in the learning rate when the partial derivative is small.
-- Rapid decrease in the learning rate when the partial derivative is large.
+- A rapid decrease in the learning rate when the partial derivative is large.

 One issue:
-The accumulation of the gradients _from the beginning_ is resulting excessive decrease in the learning rate.
+The accumulation of the gradients _from the beginning_ is resulting in an excessive decrease in the learning rate.
 It works fine in a convex function, but it might be stuck in local minimums in non-convex settings.
 The next algorithm, RMSProp will handle this issue.